 3D printing is something that most technology and art enthusiasts are interested in, but everyday people don’t need it.
 This is the widespread notion everyone has about 3D printing these days, but that’s not true.
 Designers, architects, and engineers have been using 3D printing for more than 3 decades now.
 However, the spike in demand and accessibility of free 3D printing software has made it popular among the designer community.

 Here is a thing, your prints are only as good as the software you are using.
-3D printing software let the user explore their various abilities ranging from modeling to rendering, sculpting, customizing and presenting to clients.
+3D printing software lets the user explore their various abilities ranging from modeling to rendering, sculpting, customizing and presenting to clients.

-Best Free 3D Printing Software
+Best Free 3D Printing Software for Windows PC

 1. TinkerCAD – Easy to Use 3D Printing Software

-TinkerCAD is an online computer-aided design (CAD) 3D printing software which is geared towards beginners.
+TinkerCAD is an online computer-aided design (CAD) 3D printing software that is geared towards beginners.
 The software is full of tutorials and guides to aid the beginners to get the somewhat exact designs they are looking for.

 You just create an account on its website, and it lets you simply access the browser-based app.
 TinkerCAD offers you a vast variety of pre-defined shapes and structures.
 This helps you to create your design by simply dragging and dropping the box and adjusting the height, width, and, length.

-TinkerCAD offers you the direct integration with the third party printing services and even allows you to share and export files with ease.
+TinkerCAD offers you the direct integration with the third-party printing services and even allows you to share and export files with ease.
 Get it here.

 2. 3D Slash

 What makes different from other 3D printing software, it can also work as a logo and 3D text maker.
 This functionality enables you to turn your logo into a 3D model or export your text to 3D text.
-It is a free to use and an ideal 3D printing software for beginners.
+It is free to use and an ideal 3D printing software for beginners.

 It’s an intuitive building blocks concept to create shapes make it simple enough to use.
 You can download the multitude of files available from the huge library.
 If you can’t fire up the creativity, simply import from the available files and cut it apart into something new.